Aiperi233/OnlineExaminationSystem/README.md

 # Online Examination System
 ## Description
 Website for online testing.
-The admin can create tests, read feedbacks, watch students'
+The admin can create tests, read feedbacks, watch student's
 progress and can also see their data and delete users.
 Students can register themselves
 to take tests, see their results and leave feedback for teachers.
 Student also can view
 ranks,own history, and attend exams(based on multiple choise question).
 At the end they